hzeller/bant/README.md

 ### Useful everyday commands

+#### Print

- * **`print`** is useful to print a particular rule or rules matching a pattern `bant print //foo/bar:baz` (it is re-created from the AST, so you see exactly what `bant` sees).
+**`print`** is useful to print a particular rule or rules matching a pattern `bant print //foo/bar:baz` (it is re-created from the AST, so you see exactly what `bant` sees).
 In general this is much faster than manually finding and opening the file, in particular when it is in some external project where it is harder to even find the right file; consider

 ```
 bant print @googletest//:gtest